mirfan899/capture_image/README.md

       <%= text_field_tag "url", nil %>
       <%= submit_tag :create%>
     <%end%>

+Pass the url to Rack via action to create the image

+    req = Rack::Request.new(params[:url])

  it uses the middleware at backend to capture image so if you want to handle the request according to your functionality